brianpendleton/lineserver/README.md

 #####How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?
 1 hour designing what I wanted to use (lightweight http, mongodb for persistence)

-6 hours researching what technologies to use
+6+ hours researching what technologies to use

-2 hours brushing up on Scala syntax (rusty)
+2 hours brushing up on Scala syntax

+2 hours coding

 #####If you were to critique your code, what would you have to say about it?
+I don't have tests for the scala pieces yet.
+I was playing with ScalaMock to try and mock out the MongoDB interface, but I ended up spending too much time and had to call it quits.